 Did you know…

 The animals pictured above are ubiquitous in Wisconsin woodlands.
 Here are a few fun facts about each:

 The Chippewa word for Gray squirrel is “Ah-ji-duh-mo” which translates into “tail in the air.”
 Some Gray squirrels have black fur.
 This is a rare mutation but in areas with high concentrations of black squirrels, they can become fairly common.
-We’ve seen them in Northern Wisconsin.
+I’ve regularly seen them on summer trips to Northern Wisconsin.
 Some scientists believe the darker color was a physiological advantage in the densely forested, old growth woods prior to deforestation.
 As the forest canopy thinned, the genetic advantage leaned toward gray, not black fur.

 The White-tailed deer, Wisconsin’s state mammal, gives birth to fawns in May or June.
 The camouflaging spots on the fawn’s back will disappear when it molts its fur for a winter coat, around October or November.
 Although deer are agile and can bound quickly through dense vegetation, they can fall prey to human, wolves, bears, coyotes, and, amazingly, eagles.
 Remember this viral video from last summer?

 Even though the pictured woodpecker has a distinctive red stripe on its head, this species is called the Red-bellied woodpecker.
 The Red-headed woodpecker, a rarer species, has a full red head.
 According to Cornell’s All About Birds, Red-bellied males “have longer, wider-tipped tongues than females, possibly allowing a breeding pair to forage in slightly different places on their territory and maximize their use of available food.”
 Check out this complete list of woodpeckers with red heads to learn the differences between each.